Moovar Koil: Architecture

-According to the chief's inscription, he built three temples in the complex one for himself and the other two for his wives, namely, Nangai Varaguna Perumanar and Karrali.
+According to the chief's inscription, he built three temples in the complex in the name of himself and the other two of his wives, namely, Nangai Varaguna Perumanar and Karrali.
 Only the basement survives the northern shrine.
 The basement is moulded like a full blown lotus flower(padma pushkala adisthanas).
 The other two shrines, namely the central and southern are more or less intact.
 Each central shrine is 6.4sqmetres at the base and they all face west.
 The walls are rich in details and there is a small shrine for Nandi in front of the Maha mandapa.
 The two circular pilasters with circular shafts on four sides of the vimana indicates the antiquity of the temple.
 The feature is possibly termed Vrittasputitas in silpa texts like Shilparatna.
 Such a feature is otherwise found only in few other temples like Neyyadiappar Temple, Tillaistanam, Tiruttalinathar Temple in Thiruputhur, Vijayalaya Choleeswaram in Narthamalai, Anantheswara temple in Udayarkudi and Kampaheswarar Temple, Thirubuvanam.

 According to historian Harle, the temple is counted among the four early extant temples of the Chola Empire, with the other three being Koranganatha Temple in Tiruchirappalli district, Nageswaran temple at Kumbakonam and Brahmapureeswarar temple in Thanjavur district.
 These temples follow the Pallava architecture which are relatively small in size.
 They all have a fair-sized porch, locally called ardhamandapa attached to the sanctum, both of which are slightly below the ground level in a pit kind of structure.
 The structures are also predominantly built of stone.

 Near Moovar Koil, located little westerly is a Hindu temple of Muchukundeswarar temple of Early Chola period.
 The temple complex is maintained and administered by the Archaeological Survey of India as a ticketed monument.